 The Interactive Sign In feature provides an option to connect Orchestrator, Studio, and UiPath Assistant using the user's account, simplifying the process and offering better sync across the platform.
 This turns the user's account into the main link between all of the UiPath products, removing the need to use a machine or license key while creating a frictionless experience for deploying and connecting Robots and Studio to Orchestrator.

-- Instant access to queues, assets, and processes in Orchestrator folders without any complicated steps, provided he has been granted access to them.
+- Instant access to queues, assets, and processes in Orchestrator folders without any complicated steps, provided they have been granted access to them.
 Simply authenticate in Studio or Assistant with your user credentials and everything is there.
 Syncing all Desktop products to the same Orchestrator tenant is being taken care of as well.
 All products are connected using a single user account, this includes licensing which is being inherited via Orchestrator removing the need for using a License Key.

 - You no longer need to create individual machines or machine templates for each robot.
 These are created automatically and the robots are seamlessly connected to Orchestrator in the authentication process of the user, fully removing the need for users to configure the robots with Machine Keys.